How is SLANT® aligned with the Science of Reading?

 How many students can I have in my grouping?

-SLANT® lessons are designed for individual instruction or instruction in small groups.
+SLANT® lessons are designed for whole class, individual instruction, or instruction in small groups.
 The more significant the reading difficulty, the smaller the group.
 We recommend individual instruction whenever SLANT® is used as the primary reading program, replacing what the school would typically use.
 Teachers learn how to evaluate each student not only in each lesson, but through a variety of progress monitoring tools which ensure that the student’s individual needs will be met.
-We pride ourselves on flexibility within the constraints of the teaching sequence, to allow teachers to target specific student needs
+We pride ourselves on flexibility within the constraints of the teaching sequence, to allow teachers to target specific student needs.

 Where do I begin a student in the SLANT® program and progress monitor?